Thánh Thiên

-Thánh Thiên (10-43 AD) was a Vietnamese princess and military leader who took part in the Trung sisters' rebellion against the Han Chinese from 40 AD to 43 AD.
+Thánh Thiên (10–43 AD) was a Vietnamese princess and military leader who took part in the Trưng sisters' rebellion against the Han Chinese from 40 AD to 43 AD.

 Biography

 According to local legend, Thiên was born in the village of Bich Uyen in the modern day Hải Dương province.
 At a young age, she demonstrated martial prowess, beginning an uprising against the Han prefect called Tô Định.
 Her insurgency centered around the town of Ngọc Lâm, near the modern-day city of Bắc Giang, around which she oversaw the construction of workshops and military infrastructure.
 Thiên's army experienced initial success against the Han, but when she learned that the Trung sisters had issued a general call to rise up against the Chinese, she gathered her soldiers in order to join their cause.
 In the spring of 40 AD, the Trung sisters' rebellion was able to capture several Chinese settlements, and Thiên was proclaimed princess and given the position of general of the Hop Pho province in modern day Guangdong, China.

 In 42 AD, the Han Chinese launched a counteroffensive led by Ma Yuan against the Trung sisters.
 Thiên and her army were stationed in Hop Pho and defended against the numerically superior Han forces.
 In the Battle of Hop Pho, Ma Yuan launched several attacks against Thiên which were repulsed, and was eventually forced to retreat to Ma Giang after Thiên counterattacked.
 Elsewhere, however, the forces of the Trung sisters were broken by the Han attacks.
 Thiên attempted to bring her forces south to come to their aid, but the Trung sisters already committed suicide in February of 42 AD.
 Thiên then fought and lost a battle at the Nhat Duc River; not wanting to be captured, she committed suicide.